 If there's one thing we love more than travel, it's flying somewhere to shop.
 It's a foolproof combination.
-Don't get us wrong, we love vacationing to a remote beach or natural wonder across the globe, but we found a new experience every jet-setting design buff needs to tick off their bucket list: vintage and market shopping around the world.
-While we love looking for rare finds on Chairish, 1stdibs, eBay, and even Craigslist, there's nothing quite like the thrill of the hunt and that feeling you get when you find a unique treasure among the trash is priceless (especially when you paid pennies for it).
+Don't get us wrong.
+We love vacationing to a remote beach or natural wonder across the globe, but we found a new experience every jet-setting design buff needs to tick off their bucket list: vintage and market shopping around the world.
+While we love looking for rare finds on Chairish, eBay, 1stDibs, and even Craigslist, there's nothing quite like the thrill of the hunt, and that feeling you get when you find a unique treasure among the trash is priceless—especially when you paid pennies for it.

-So where exactly can we uncover these hidden gems and unique curiosities?
+So, where exactly can we uncover these hidden gems and unique curiosities?
 To find out, we turned to our favorite interior designers who graciously shared their favorite flea markets, under-the-radar boutiques, and secret antique stores around the world and the tales behind their prized finds.
 So take Nate Berkus's lead and make your next vacation a trip to one of these vintage stores or markets across the globe instead.